Flotomate/product_docs/source/request-management/request-management-technician/asking-for-feedback.rst

 Asking for Feedback
 *******************

+Feedbacks are valuable information that helps in taking important decisions.
+Top performing companies are top performers because they consistently seek ways to make themselves better.
 A Technician can ask a Requestor for feedback about his/her experience with a Request.
+Such a feedback loop ensures continuous improvement in the way services are delivered to the end user.

-In taking feedback, an email is sent with a link to the feedback form or the link is embedded in the notification emails sent when a Request is resolved and closed.
+In taking feedback, an email can be sent (by a Technician) with a link to the feedback form and the sane link is also embedded in the notification emails sent when a Request is resolved and closed.

 To activate feedback: